JSD Management Inc. - Commercial Collection Agency

 The other backend gain is research.
 Before a collector can have a useful conversation, they need to know who they are actually calling.
 Companies move.
 Phone numbers disconnect.
 The contact who signed the contract has been gone for two years.
 The current AP Manager is someone the creditor has never spoken to.
 Manual research on a single account easily runs 20 to 40 minutes.

-This is where parallel AI becomes useful.
-Rather than running tasks sequentially, you orchestrate multiple specialized agents that each take a slice of the problem and run at the same time.
+Parallel AI cuts that time by running multiple specialized agents on the same account at the same time rather than in sequence.
 On a single placement, the research workflow could be:

 All of these run simultaneously.
 Their outputs are merged into a single picture: who this company is right now, who you actually need to talk to, what the legal landscape looks like, and what signals exist about their financial condition.
 What used to take 30 to 40 minutes of manual searching becomes a structured briefing the collector reads in 90 seconds.